danielwilhelm/STATA-ME-test/README.md

 Files contained in this package:

 - The file `dgmtest.ado` contains the `dgmtest` command.
+- The file `dgmtest.sthlp` contains the Stata helpfile for the `dgmtest` command.
-- The file `example_DGM2001.ado` contains code to replicate the simulations in Delgado and Manteiga (2001).
+- The files `example_DGM2001.ado` and `simul_DGM2001.do` contain the code to replicate the simulations in Delgado and Manteiga (2001).
+- The files `example_Wilhelm2018.ado` and `simul_Wilhelm2018.do` contain the code to replicate the simulations in Wilhelm (2018).
 - The file `example.do` contains the simple simulation example shown below.